The 6 Best Envelope Filter Pedals (2023)

-You may like this pedal or not, but you must appreciate the interesting design approach of Keely Neutrino designers.
-The catch with this pedal is that it comes with an interesting combination of analog circuit and special opto-couplers that were typical for vintage units.
+You may like this pedal or not, but you must appreciate the interesting design approach of Keeley Neutrino designers.
+The catch with this pedal is that it comes with an interesting combination of analog circuits and special optocouplers that were typical for vintage units.

-The pedal offers a pretty amazing tonal range, as you can choose between three familiar modes, two sweep directions and more.
+The pedal offers a pretty amazing tonal range, as you can choose between three familiar modes, two filter sweep directions, and more.

 The overall layout of this pedal looks pretty typical.
 You can find a couple of knobs and switches, but each one comes with a specially assigned task.
 Things are pretty simple and dialing great tones is pretty easy with this unit.